Mountain quail: Feeding

 Its diet consists primarily of plant matter and seeds.
 The chicks are decidedly more insectivorous than adults, gradually consuming more plant matter as they mature.

 Breeding

-Breeding among mountain quail is monogamous, and rarely gregarious.
+Breeding among mountain quail is monogamous and rarely gregarious.
 The female typically lays 9–10 eggs in a simple scrape concealed in vegetation, often at the base of a tree or shrub, usually close to water.
-Incubation lasts from 21–25 days, usually performed by the female and rarely by the male.
+Incubation lasts from 21 to 25 days, usually performed by the female and rarely by the male.
 However, preliminary research by the University of Nevada suggests that males have successfully incubated chicks on their own, which creates the possibility of a pair of mountain quails raising two broods in one breeding season.
 The chicks are precocial, leaving the nest with their parents within hours of hatching.

 Status and conservation

 It is not considered threatened by the IUCN, being plentiful across a wide range.
 However, its success is tied to sufficient habitat, which expands in cooler and more arid climate.
 Subfossil remains have been found, for example at Rocky Arroyo in the Guadalupe Mountains and Shelter Cave, New Mexico, where sufficient habitat no longer exists.
 The bones date found from the end of the last ice age to not much more than 8000 BC.
 A petition to list the mountain quail as endangered or threatened was denied by the U.S. Fish and Wildlife Service in 2003.
 However, outside of California, the birds' habitat has been decreasing in Idaho, Nevada, and eastern Oregon and Washington because of drought and human activity, including agriculture and development.